Car Payment 101: Never Need an Auto Loan Again!

 A Final Thought

 Car payments are for suckers.
 Don’t fall into the trap of buying a new car every three to five years.
-Keep your cars longer, save the difference, and buy your next car in cash.
+Keep your vehicle longer, save the difference, and buy your next ride in cash.
 If you continue to keep your cars for longer, you’ll even be able to build up some savings for other goals, like retirement or a fantastic vacation.